Tutorial: Teleoperate the Robot with a Joystick

 ros2 launch nova_carter_bringup teleop.launch.py

-1. You are now able to remote control the robot with the gamepad.
+You are now able to remote control the robot with the gamepad.
 You can use the left joystick to control the linear velocity and the right joystick to control the angular velocity of the robot.
-Please note that you have to press L1 to enable the remote control.
-You can enable turbo mode by pressing R1.
+You must press

 Visualizing the Outputs